-But unlike your regular stills camera, you can’t simply unbox your new drone, charge it up and take it out for its first flight; there are a number of important tasks you need to perform to ensure you're abiding by the latest UK drone laws.
+This is because, unlike your regular camera, you can’t just unbox your new drone, charge it up and take it out for its first flight.
+Drones are a great way to enhance your photography and videography skills, but there are a number of important tasks you need to perform to ensure you're abiding by the latest UK drone laws.

 - Don't fly higher than 120m above ground